Do I need an F-1 Visa?

 The procedure for obtaining an I-20 form is as follows:

 - Submit an application online and enroll in the “Intensive English Program.”
 Select “Yes” to the question “Are you requesting the I-20 form?”.
 Select how you would like to receive the I-20 form.
-It cannot be emailed.
-Express mail (via DHL) is highly recommended and the cost varies from $40 to $100.
+You can choose either email, pick up, or express mail.
+The cost for express mail (via DHL) varies from $40 to $150.

 - Submit a copy of the picture page of your passport with your online application or via email to [email protected] (max. file size 1MB) after you submitted your online application.